Module pl.stringx

 • sub string substring

-• first int first index (optional)
+• first integer first index (optional)

-• last int last index (optional)
+• last integer last index (optional)

 Returns: